-During the latter half of the semester in which you plan to complete the last course toward a certificate, you should apply for that certificate.
-Pick up an application form in the Office of Admissions and Records.
+During the latter half of the semester in which you plan to complete the last course toward the certificate, you should apply for the certificate at the Admissions Office.
+If you wish to participate in the Graduation Ceremony, contact the Program Development Office at 389-3240 by March 1, 2003.